 ‘The total road lifespan and the time between overhauls take on new significance when maintenance is included in construction and repair contracts’, says MaxGrip project manager Harry Bleiburgh.
 ‘To Heijmans, already a road knowledge center, it is now crucial to learn everything there is to know about road longevity.
 The expected traffic volumes, tonnages, and speeds are traditional variables to consider in the design phase.
 The challenge is to further reduce risks and increase long-term cost-effectiveness by making the right choices from an early stage onward.
 Heijmans counted on MaxGrip to help devise a strategy for sound decision management.’

-The project aimed to create an algorithm that provides insight into how road surface damage develops, in order to apply predictive analytics to maintenance.
-Achieving this rather ambitious goal started off with existing data from visual inspections of the motorway network in the western part of the province of North Brabant.
+The project aimed to create an algorithm that provides insight into how pavement damage develops, in order to apply predictive analytics to maintenance.
+Achieving this rather ambitious goal started off with existing data from visual inspections of the highway network in the western part of the province of North Brabant.
 The project resulted in a workable methodology for assessing different types of asphalt pavement and the causes and severity of different types of damage, including raveling, fatigue cracking, longitudinal and transverse cracks, unevenness, and skid resistance.

 The analysis confirmed some expectations, for example about the relationship between surface age and current road condition.
 Edwin van Osch: ‘Other results were surprising, such as the extent of the damage caused by the wrenching effects of traffic in bends, merging lanes and deceleration lanes.
 This study also revealed that more uniformity and structure is desirable in future data collection.
 We have started to enhance this process and we plan to develop a company-wide model to make optimum use of all available data.’